 The application deadline is October of each year.

-FedEx targets this grant to its own customers.
-Besides having a FedEx account, applicants must have no more than 99 employees, and have been in business for at least six months.
-The awards total $230,000 annually.
+FedEx targeted this grant to its own customers.
+Besides having a FedEx account, applicants couldn’t have more than 99 employees, and been in business for at least six months.
+The awards totalled $230,000 annually.

 Amber Grants for Women